mark-me/mixtape-society/docs/development/routes/play/modules/playerControls.md

 **Problem:** Track won't play

 - Check console for error messages
-- Verify audio URL is valid
+- Verify audio URL is valid (check `QualityManager`)
 - Check network connectivity
 - Try different quality setting
 - Error toast will show with "Skip Track" option

 **Problem:** Position not restored

-- Check if saved state exists in localStorage
+- Check if saved state exists (`StateManager`)
 - Verify state timestamp is within 24 hours
 - Check console for restoration logs
-- State now saves correctly when paused!
+- State saves correctly when paused

 ### Shuffle/Repeat Issues

 **Problem:** Repeat mode not working with 1 track

-- By design: Repeat mode normalized to OFF for 0-1 tracks
+- By design: `QueueManager` normalizes to OFF for 0-1 tracks
 - Check console for normalization log

 **Problem:** Prefetch not respecting modes

-- Fixed in v2.0: Prefetch now uses `getNextTrackWithRepeat()` with options
+- `QueueManager` handles this with `skipRepeatOne` option
 - Check console for prefetch logs showing correct mode

 ### Mobile Auto-Advance Issues

 **Problem:** Playback stops after each track on mobile

-- ✅ Fixed in v2.1: Enhanced auto-advance with Media Session fallback
-- Check console for "Auto-advance mode" logs
+- Check `AutoAdvanceManager` retry logs in console
 - Verify wake lock is acquired (look for "🔒 Wake lock acquired")
 - Ensure HTTPS is used (wake lock requires secure context)
+- Check for "📱 Auto-advance mode" logs

 **Problem:** Auto-advance works with screen on, fails when locked

-- Check wake lock status in console
+- Check `WakeLockManager` status in console
 - Verify Media Session is being set up correctly
 - On iOS, requires iOS 15+ for Media Session support
 - On Android, should work on Android 5.0+

 **Problem:** Browser shows "Autoplay prevented" errors

-- This is expected - the code handles this gracefully
+- This is expected - `AutoAdvanceManager` handles this gracefully
-- Look for follow-up "Second play attempt" logs
+- Look for follow-up "Retry attempt" logs
-- Media Session API provides fallback for auto-advance
+- Media Session API provides fallback
-- User can also use notification controls to resume
+- User can use notification controls to resume

 ### Wake Lock Issues